mxiuwang/git-practice/Scenario_2/readme.md

     1. Name your file `NewFile.txt` and add some text (doesn't matter what).
     ![create new file](img/s2.4_newFileName.png)
     1. Click "Commit changes"
+    1. On your local repo, run
+        ```console
+        $ git fetch origin
+        ```
+        to refresh your pointers
     </details>

     <details>
     <summary>Commit Diagram</summary>

     The commit that contains the other engineer's changes will be represented in `C` in the following diagrams.

+    **Note:** If `origin/master-your-name` does not appear in your `git log`, you can use the command `git log origin/master-your-name` to ensure it appears.
+Alternatively, this may be visualized more earily in a Git GUI such as Tower or Sourcetree.
     ```
     Our local repo: